-General comments to the Solvency Capital Requirement (SCR)
+General comments to the SCR

-The main driver for Solvency Capital Requirement (SCR) based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 60% of total risk capital demand before diversification.
-The main risks included in underwriting risk are Non-life premium and reserve risk, Non-life Cat risk, NSLT health premium and reserve risk and pandemic risk.
-The next main driver is market risk, which accounts for 27% of the risk capital demand before diversification.
-The main risks under market risk are Equity risk, Property risk and Currency risk.
+The main driver for SCR based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 72% of total risk capital demand before diversification.
+The main risks included in underwriting risk are pandemic risk, Non-life premium and reserve risk, Non-life Cat risk and NSLT health premium and reserve risk.

+The next main driver is market risk, which accounts for 18% of the risk capital demand before diversification.
+The main risks under market risk are, Property risk and Equity risk.